Affordable Tooth Bonding in Buford, GA

-Dr. Brown corrected this patient’s broken front tooth with a simple tooth bonding treatment.
+Our doctors corrected this patient’s broken front tooth with a simple tooth bonding treatment.
 The porcelain or composite resin material is strong enough to withstand bite force and minor hits.
 It’s as strong as your natural teeth.

 In cosmetic dentistry, dental bonding is used to improve the appearance of teeth and enhance your smile.
 For this procedure, Dr. Brown or Dr. Newberry will use a biocompatible composite resin as the main material.
 This resin is applied directly to the tooth and sculpted into the proper shape to match your other teeth.
 Our dentists will begin the procedure with a thorough cleaning.
 This will ensure that we address any tooth decay and other issues before starting.

 Composite dental bonding is a conservative method of treatment and is usually complete in less than an hour.
 Composite bonding does not remove any of the tooth’s natural structure as happens in porcelain veneers or dental crowns.

-Dental composites are not as durable or long lasting as porcelain veneers or crowns, but they are durable.
+Dental composites are not as durable or long-lasting as porcelain veneers or crowns, but they are durable.
 With proper routine oral care, they can last for years.
 They may need to be retouched or replaced in the future.
-Dental composites are more susceptible to staining from foods and beverages, so special care should be taken to ensure long term success.
+Dental composites are more susceptible to staining from foods and beverages, so special care should be taken to ensure long-term success.

 When you break a tooth, the enamel is compromised and the sensitive inner dentin exposed.
 Decay can then reach the dentin, leading to the onset of cavities and eventually, a higher risk of infection.
 In order to protect your smile, you need to have your dentist look at your damaged tooth, even if the damage seems slight.

 We begin by removing any decay and thoroughly cleaning the tooth.
 We apply the material in several layers.
 As it cures under UV light, we can sculpt the tooth.
 We finish the procedure by polishing the tooth.